Celestial-Development/CelestialSpigot/README.md

 # Celestial Spigot
-A fork of SpigotX (based on ClubSpigot)
+A fork of KewlSpigot (based on ClubSpigot, SpigotX)

 This is a spigot built to be performant and optimized while allowing customizability over kb and smoother pots.